vaib-dev/Courses/5-dbms/3-sql.md

 2. SQL Comparison Operators

+Let's take two variables "a" and "b" that are valued 50 and 100.

 | Operator | Description                                                                                                                        | Example            |
 |----------|------------------------------------------------------------------------------------------------------------------------------------|--------------------|
 | =        | Examine both operands value that are equal or not,if yes condition become true.                                                    | (a=b) is not true  |